 In part 1 of this series, we touched on how a seminary education is increasingly pursued by individuals working in the ministry who approach theological education as a logical step in their professional career progression.
-So how can you ensure you’re supporting the mature learner at your seminary?
+So how can you make sure you’re supporting the mature learner at your seminary?
 If you’re looking to better leverage e-learning strategies and your learning management system (LMS) to support your audience of mature learners, check out these top six handy tips:

 - Brush up on e-learning course design